I have diabetes. Should I get my hearing tested?

 While many things can cause itchy ears, certain illnesses, including diabetes and liver disease, can also be culprits.
 Diabetes makes earwax less acidic, making people with diabetes more prone to outer ear infections (which includes the ear canal).
 Their ear's skin is also more likely to be damaged.

 The CDC recommends staying on top of your "ABCs" for good diabetes care:

 "A1C (a measure of your average blood sugar over 3 months): The goal set for many people is less than 7% for this blood test, but your doctor might set a different goal for you.

 Blood pressure: High blood pressure causes heart disease.
 The goal is less than 140/90 mmHg for most people but check with your doctor to see what your goal should be.
 If you experience tinnitus from a high blood pressure drug, talk to your doctor.

 Cholesterol: LDL or “bad” cholesterol builds up and clogs your blood vessels.
 HDL or “good” cholesterol helps remove the “bad” cholesterol from your blood vessels.
 Ask your doctor what your cholesterol numbers should be.

-"Ask your doctor about diabetes education.
-Medicare pays for 10 hours of this education so you can learn how to control your blood sugar, how to eat right and how to get healthy exercise," Dowd said.
-"Your doctor will refer you to the nearest certified diabetes education specialist or check Find a Diabetes Education Program."
+Lastly, take a diabetes education class: "Ask your doctor about diabetes education.
+Medicare pays for 10 hours of this education so you can learn how to control your blood sugar, how to eat right and how to get healthy exercise," says Kathy Dowd, CEO of The Audiology Project.

 If you think you have hearing loss, don't delay